Neural-Control-Engineering/AlphaModulation_SelectiveDetection/README.md

 First, Neuropixels data must be sorted with [Kilosort](https://github.com/MouseLand/Kilosort).
 This can be done through n-CORTEx.

+For subsequent analyses, you will also need to install [Chronux](https://chronux.org/) and [CircStat](https://github.com/circstat/circstat-matlab).

 There are multiple processing steps necessary to run the analyses presented in *link to biorxv*.
 To start running analyses, navigate to *./Analysis/* and run MATLAB.